Big-Theta/DynamicDensityMap/README.md

    could be classified and matched (see the anomaly detection idea in (2)).
-7. The `DynamicKDE` algorithm is visually more accurate than the `DynamicHistogram`, but it is significantly slower to do anything that requires quantile inferrence because of a reliance on the `erfc` function to compute `CDF` values.
+7. The `DynamicKDE` algorithm is visually more accurate than the `DynamicHistogram`, but it is significantly slower to do anything that requires quantile inference because of a reliance on the `erfc` function to compute `CDF` values.
 The `DynamicKDE` is important because it generalizes to two dimensions whereas the `DynamicHistogram` does not.
 However, perhaps some distribution other than a Gaussian exists which will generalize to two